-New information became available for the 2017 edition which allowed the separation of non-energy use of coal in Coal to Liquids (CTL) plants from the coal used for energy purposes in these same plants.
+In the 2017 edition, new information became available which allowed the separation of non-energy use of coal in Coal to Liquids (CTL) plants from the coal used for energy purposes in these same plants.
 Non-energy conversion efficiencies for CTL plants in South Africa are assumed to be 60% in physical units.
-Due to specific calorific values used for this specific process, the efficiency are 73% in our energy balance format.
+Due to specific calorific values used for this specific process, the efficiency is 73% in our energy balance format.
 This methodology may lead to breaks in time series between 2010 and 2011 for these products and flows.

-Breaks in time series may occur for anthracite and coking coal between 2009 and 2010 as new information became available.
+In the 2013 edition, breaks in time series may occur for anthracite and coking coal between 2009 and 2010 as new information became available.
 Prior to 2010, coking coal data may include anthracite.